radioopensource/dotinfo/README.md

 # Contributors
 A handful of producers and programmers in and around public radio at the moment.
 Looking for: publishing partners and anyone with a good sound or software idea who wants to help.

-# Communication
+# Contact
 Email contact@publicradio.info and your message will be answered by a contributing editor or programmer.
-We also communicate internally via a Slack team (ask for an invite).
+Also, we communicate internally via a Slack team (ask for an invite).

 # Podcast and homepage syntax (SWE)